OpenGene/fastplong/README.md

 `fastplong` can detect low quality regions and replace the bases in these regions with N base.
 Specify `-N` or `--mask` to enable this feature.
 You can adjust the sliding window size by `--mask_window_size`, and adjust the mean quality requirement by `mask_mean_quality`.
 WARNING: This may cause many reads failed to pass the N base limit filter.
 If you want to keep more data, you can lower the mean quality requirement, improve the sliding window size or adjust the N base percent limit `--n_percent_limit`.

-It's not suggested to enable `--break` and `--mask` together.
-But if there are enabled together, fastplong will break the reads first, and then mask the subreads.
+It's not suggested to enable both `--break` and `--mask` together.
+But if they are enabled together, fastplong will break the reads first, and then mask the subreads.

 # global trimming
 `fastplong` supports global trimming, which means trim all reads in the front or the tail.
 This function is useful since sometimes you want to drop some cycles of a sequencing run.